thompson42/pyspark-dse-cookbook/README.md

 A series of PySpark recipes for interacting with the Spark/Cassandra/DSEFS* components of the [Datastax Enterprise](http://www.datasatx.com) platform.

-## Setup notes, actions and basic introduction to Spark diagnostics:
+## Setup notes, actions and basic introduction to Spark diagnostics

-#### Load the Spark UI in your browser
+#### Load the Spark Master UI in your browser

 [Spark UI documentation](https://docs.datastax.com/en/dse/6.7/dse-dev/datastax_enterprise/spark/sparkWebInterface.html)